JanEgner/local-reverse-geocoder/README.md

 $ curl "http://localhost:3000/geocode?latitude=48:25:00.000&longitude=9:10&language=en"
 ```

 Unify modification: added https support.
-To enable, put standard openssl pem-formatted certificate and private key into the subdirectory 'cert' as
+To enable, put a standard openssl pem-formatted certificate and private key into the subdirectory 'cert' as
 server.crt and server.key.
 Default https port is 3001.

 Ports can be overridden by setting the environment variables PORT and/or PORTTLS to the desired port number(s).
 Setting a port to -1 disables it,